Debunking the Myths Surrounding Genetic Testing for Psychiatric Medications

 First, the network structure of the genetic background to psychiatric conditions is analogous to the network structure of symptoms.
 However there is not a one-one-one correspondence between a gene and a symptom–they are different networks altogether though based on a similar principle that orders many different levels of biological systems.

-Currently marketed genetic testing for psychiatric medications looks at one or few genes, and in most cases these are not even the genes that underlie the condition being treated, but the metabolic genes (e.g., governing liver function) that break down medication either quickly or slowly.
-There are research projects underway that do look at the gene network structure, and all its huge number of individual variations, and the correlation of the network variations to medication response, but as you might imagine looking at the network example above, the task of translating this into medical decision-making for an individual is still far off.
+There are research projects underway that do look at the gene network structure, trying to find from all its huge number of individual variations a manageably small number that are especially influential, and then trying to find the correlation of network variants to medication response.
+But as you might imagine looking at the complexity of the network example above, the task of translating this into medical decision-making for an individual is still a ways off.

 Marketing May be Misleading